Menu

 • Disability Accommodation: To request an accommodation for a disability, please email therapy@recamft.org.

 • Refunds: Refunds may be requested up to 7 days before the event by contacting therapy@recamft.org.
 No refunds are given beginning 7 days prior to the event.
-If a member cannot attend the event due to a mandatory evacuation or Public Safety Power Shut-off the day of the event, they can request and receive a refund with verification of address.
+If a registrant cannot attend the event due to a mandatory evacuation or Public Safety Power Shut-off the day of the event, they can request and receive a refund with verification of address.

 • Notice of Recording: Whenever possible, our CE events are recorded or filmed and may appear on our website.
 Your participation in this event by registering and attending indicates your approval for your likeness to appear in the recording, if any.